 If you are like me, I still have a little corned beef leftover from St. Patrick’s Day.
 I have already done the typical leftovers, like corned beef sandwiches, adding a little meat to salads or just eating it plain as a snack.
-Along with the corned beef, I have some leftover roasted potatoes from my recipe, Slow Cooker Corned Beef with Roasted Cabbage & Potatoes, so I decided to create a seasonal egg dish with fresh ingredients added, for a Springtime Corned Beef Hash & Sunny Side Eggs Recipe.
+Also, I have some leftover roasted potatoes from my recipe, Slow Cooker Corned Beef with Roasted Cabbage & Potatoes, so I decided to create a seasonal egg dish with fresh ingredients for a Corned Beef Hash & Sunny Side Eggs Recipe.

 Eggs can be eaten any time of day – breakfast, lunch or dinner.
-My husband is a huge egg lover, so I tend to make them for him on weekends, but why not for a quick weeknight meal?
-The combination of sauteed corned beef with potatoes and a few spring ingredients, like fresh peas and scallions, make this a delicious anytime meal.
+My husband is a huge egg lover, so I tend to make them for him on weekends, but why not prepare them for a quick weeknight meal?
+The combination of sauteed corned beef with potatoes and a few fresh ingredients, like fresh peas and scallions, make this a delicious anytime meal.

 6 ounces or more of corned beef

 1/3 cup fresh peas, frozen can be used

 2-4 eggs, organic preferably